cjjeakle/rebalance-calc/README.md

 ## Cool features:

-* This site is entirely client-side, so one can [download](https://github.com/cjjeakle/rebalance-calc/archive/master.zip) the source zip from github and run rebalance calc entirely offline (even saving works!)
+* This site is entirely client-side, so one can [download](https://github.com/cjjeakle/rebalance-calc/archive/master.zip) the source zip from github and run rebalance calc entirely offline (even saving/loading via URL works!)
-* The save button generates a URL containing any data entered, making it easy to save, share, and restore work via a simple link or bookmark
+* The site automatically persists every change to the URL, making it easy to undo, redo, save, share, and restore your work

 ## License:
 The MIT License (MIT)